gerald-e/StarbuckCapstone/Readme.md

 ## Project Motivation

-How can AirBnB help me with a longer term home search and how can I save a lot of time?
-This analysis should help me with the search to a first impression.
+this project wants to examine starbuck's offerings. it is the final thesis and a little challenge.

 ## Questions answered

-In order to keep the effort to find a flat as low as possible I asked myself the following questions:
+With the available data, i.e. offers, customer profiles and transactional data, I asked myself the following questions:

-What is the booking load?
-How is the district scoring?
-What are the revenues of the district?
-Where can I find the best place to live?
+Who are Starbucks customers (gender and age)
+What income do customers have and what do they spend How can offers be assigned to customers (offer, age group, gender) Which offers are most accepted by customers (type of offer, customer group (m / f / c / d))

-The article detailing the key findings of this project can be found [here](https://medium.com/@geraldfranzkrieg/berlin-and-airbnb-a-deep-look-into-this-love-e0a70f3534ac?sk=ded53906389538ddcbd2a54f165deb34).
+The article detailing the key findings of this project can be found [here](https://medium.com/@geraldfranzkrieg/).

 ## Method and Results